smittytone/BuildAPIAccess/README.md

-# BuildAPIAccess 1.1.2
+# BuildAPIAccess 1.1.3

 An Objective-C (Mac OS X / iOS / tvOS) class wrapper for [Electric Imp’s Build API](https://electricimp.com/docs/buildapi/).

 BuildAPIAccess requires the (included) class Connexion, a simple convenience class for bundling either an [NSURLConnection](https://developer.apple.com/library/prerelease/mac/documentation/Cocoa/Reference/Foundation/Classes/NSURLConnection_Class/index.html) or [NSURLSession](https://developer.apple.com/library/prerelease/mac/documentation/Foundation/Reference/NSURLSession_class/index.html) instance and associated Build API connection data.

-BuildAPIAccess 1.1.2 supports both NSURLSession and NSURLConnection.
+BuildAPIAccess 1.1.3 supports both NSURLSession and NSURLConnection.
 The former is Apple’s preferred mechanism and the only one of the two supported by tvOS.
 For more information, see [Initialization Methods](#initialization-methods).

 ## Build API Authorization

 Making use of the Build API requires an Electric Imp developer account and an API key associated with that account.
-API keys can be requested from Electric Imp, as [detailed here](https://electricimp.com/docs/buildapi/).
+API keys can be retrieved using the Electric Imp IDE, as [detailed here](https://electricimp.com/docs/buildapi/).

 ## Licence